3pillarlabs/ios-horizontalmenu/README.md

 ### 10. How to use custom animation for selection?

-In order to customize the animation you need to implement `HorizontalMenuViewControllerDelegate`.
+In order to customize the animations you need to implement `HorizontalMenuViewControllerDelegate`.

 ``` swift
 func horizontalMenuViewController(horizontalMenuViewController: HorizontalMenuViewController,